Tuesday, October 21, 2025

 "I take full responsibility.
 I built the group," "It's embarrassing.
 We're going to get to the bottom of it."
 Smart.
 If only the whole administration had followed suit.

-Let's instead get on to the business of apprehending and deporting illegal migrants and stopping waste, fraud and abuse of taxpayer funds.
-Those are winning endeavors that enjoy broad support and require no public excuses.
+Let's instead focus upon the business of apprehending and deporting illegal migrants and stopping waste, fraud and abuse of taxpayer funds.
+Those are winning ideals that enjoy broad support and require no public excuses.